 Nectar, like other liquids, will expand when heated.
 This can sometimes happen if the feeder is fully exposed to the sun, especially in very hot climates.
 The nectar expands and can push droplets out of the feeder holes.
 This eventually leads to dripping, alerting ants to the food source.
 By placing the feeder in partial or full shade, it will stay cooler which will help cut down on dripping and slow the growth of bacteria.

-If you don’t have a good shady spot you can use a tinted dome to provide a little shade, here’s a great one on Amazon.
+If you don’t have a good shady spot you can use a weather baffle to provide a little shade, here’s a great one on Amazon.
 As an extra bonus this will also provide some protection from rain, and even bird poop if your feeder is hanging from a popular perch!

 4. Hang feeders from fishing line